SERGEANT CHARLES HENRY LIEBE; U.S. ARMY

 From The Norwalk Hour April 18, 1945

-A local soldier who recently was liberated from a German prisoner of war camp by the Russian Army, arrived home over the weekend to begin a 60-day furlough which will aid in partially effacing memories of their grueling experiences of the past few months.
+A local soldier who recently was liberated from a German prisoner of war camp by the Russian Army arrived home over the weekend to begin a 60-day furlough, which will aid in partially effacing memories of their grueling experiences of the past few months.
 The liberated soldier is Sergeant Charles H. Liebe.
-He arrived in Norwalk late Sunday evening and will vary his 60-day leave vising with Mr. and Mrs. Robert Oliver of 18 Olmstead Place, Mr. and Mrs. John McNamara of Belden Hill, Wilton, and friends in New York City.
+He arrived in Norwalk late Sunday evening and will vary his 60-day leave visiting with Mr. and Mrs. Robert Oliver of 18 Olmstead Place, Mr. and Mrs. John McNamara of Belden Hill, Wilton, and friends in New York City.
 He looks unusually well, according to friends, and has regained the weight he lost during his imprisonment.
-Glad to be in Norwalk again, he said, “it’s so good to come back home and find everything the same.”
-Sergeant Liebe went overseas in February 1944 and was taken prisoner on October 4 in Holland.
+Glad to be in Norwalk again, he said, “It’s so good to come back home and find everything the same.”
+Sergeant Liebe went overseas in February 1944 and was taken prisoner on October 4, 1944, in Holland.
 In civilian life, he was with the Orem Dairy in Wilton.

 Unknown burial information